 The Cone of Silence

 I’ve never been inside an anechoic chamber myself, but my friend Darren has.
-Darren is a record producer, and he uses his considerable audio engineering talent to turn my raw voice recordings into the polished programs heard every day by our audio subscribers.
-He once visited an anechoic chamber used for testing microphones at the Peavey Electronics headquarters in Meridian, Mississippi.
+Darren is a record producer, and he once visited an anechoic chamber used for testing microphones at the Peavey Electronics headquarters in Meridian, Mississippi.
 Darren described the experience as being just like walking into Cerebro, the psychic amplifier created by Professor Xavier in the X-Men comics and movies.
-Because the floor, ceiling, and even the door of an anechoic chamber must be kept as free as possible of reflective surfaces, the working area is a small stage suspended in the very center of the room, accessed by a long walkway.
+Because the floor, ceiling, and even the door of an anechoic chamber must be kept as free as possible of reflective surfaces, the working area was a small stage suspended in the very center of the room, accessed by a long walkway.
 The walkway and stage included handrails because people inside the chamber frequently become disoriented.
 Although we are not normally conscious of it, the tiny reverberations from sounds hitting the walls, floor, and ceiling of ordinary rooms are picked up by the inner ear and used to enhance our sense of balance.
 Without these cues, it’s harder to know which way is up.

-Darren described the experience of utter silence in the room as being very strange.
+Darren said the utter silence in the room was incredibly strange.
 Because there was no ambient noise at all, the smallest sounds—a whisper, the sound of breathing, or even a shoelace flapping—seemed astonishingly loud.
 But the important thing for the technicians testing audio equipment in the chamber is that if they’re measuring the sensitivity of a microphone or the output of a speaker, they can be certain that only the sounds they deliberately generate inside the room have an effect on their test equipment.

 Other Other Echoes Echoes